6141/namaste-react/src/hooks.md

 2) Server side routing
 Server side routing --> network calls happens again get the data again and reload page Client side routing --> no network calls happen - app just replaces the components and get the data

+* In the useEffect() -->
+if we return something that is similar to componentDidunMount ( when component is removed then we call this return )